Sunburst Banner backgroundMiddle Fork Fun Logo

 Zebra Mussel

-Zebra mussel is a small (up to 5 cm) freshwater mollusk, with a yellow and brown zebra-patterned shell.
-Zebra mussels can inhabit freshwater lakes, reservoirs and streams and colonize any stable substrate.
-They can also settle on submerged plants and be transported with them on bait buckets, fishing gear or boats.
+A Zebra Mussel is a small (up to about 2 inches) freshwater mollusk, with a yellow and brown zebra-patterned shell.
+Zebra Mussels can inhabit freshwater lakes, reservoirs and streams and colonize any stable substrate.
 A single female can lay 40,000 eggs in a single reproductive cycle and up to one million in a spawning season.
+The closest known occurrence of Zebra Mussels to the MFP is at San Justo Reservoir, in San Benito County, about 230 miles from the MFP.
+The Department of Water Resources has placed San Justo Reservoir under quarantine, banning recreational boating at the reservoir.

 New Zealand Mudsnail